KeenanJWong/Electricity-Usage-Analysis/README.md

 This is where the 'Electricity Usage Analysis' dashboard comes in.
 This dashboard aims to elucidate your current energy consumption patterns and highlight opportunities to reduce excessive usage. <br/>
 <br/>
 <br/>
+#### Methodology ####
+Sample dataset was taken from Kaggle.
+* This dataset contained time series power usage data for a variety of different applicances in 1 minute increments.

 *Methodology